Omaha man charged after allegedly breaking into Bellevue home, strangling resident

 Hall allegedly told officers about “visions” that brought him to the Bellevue home, which once belonged to one of Hall’s childhood friends.
 He allegedly told police that he planned to kill his old friend, though he said the friend had never wronged him.

-Hall allegedly broke in through the back door and snuck into a downstairs bedroom, staying in the house for about 30 minutes until he saw the lights turn off.
+Hall allegedly broke in through the back door and sneaked into a downstairs bedroom, staying in the house for about 30 minutes until he saw the lights turn off.

 Once in the bedroom of the 17-year-old, Hall allegedly woke the boy, who proceeded to punch him.
 Hall allegedly then choked the boy for three to four seconds, leaving marks on his neck.